Maksim124512M/it-forum/README.md

 `venv/bin/activate` - if you have Linux or Mac

-`pip install -r requirements.txt` - installing required technologies
+`pip install -r requirements.txt` - installing required libraries and frameworks

 `cd forum` - go to the site folder